Karthik-d-k/Karthik-d-k.github.io/content/blog/insta_inspect.md

 ## Solution

 There is a python library called [**Instaloader**](https://instaloader.github.io/index.html) which is a tool for downloading pictures (or videos) along with their captions and other metadata from Instagram.
-I'm more interested in metadata part. we can directly extract the followers and followees list of the people you follow if you login into your user ID.
+I'm more interested in metadata part.
+We can directly extract the followers and followees list of the people you follow if you login into your user ID.

 First, we have to create an instaloader instance and then login using our user ID and password